BW LPG (OTCMKTS:BWLLY) Shares Down 0.1%

-BW LPG Limited (OTCMKTS:BWLLY – Get Free Report) shares fell 0.1% during mid-day trading on Tuesday .
-The stock traded as low as $15.54 and last traded at $15.54.
-2,200 shares were traded during mid-day trading, a decline of 30% from the average session volume of 3,152 shares.
+BW LPG Limited (OTCMKTS:BWLLY – Get Free Report) traded down 0.1% during trading on Tuesday .
+The company traded as low as $15.54 and last traded at $15.54.
+2,200 shares were traded during trading, a decline of 30% from the average session volume of 3,152 shares.
 The stock had previously closed at $15.56.

 BW LPG Trading Down 0.1 %